Soyuz 5: Mission highlights

+Model of Soyuz 4 and Soyuz 5 after performing the first docking of two crewed spacecraft on 16 January 1969.

 Model of Soyuz 5 approaching Soyuz 4 prior to the first docking of two crewed spacecraft on 16 January 1969.

 Launch preparations for Soyuz 5 went smoothly and the frigid mid-winter weather at the cosmodrome moderated a bit on January 15, with temperatures climbing to -7 C. During the countdown, a positive electrical discharge was detected around the base of the booster, so a halt was called to replace a voltage regulator.
 A technician had to strip down to his underwear in the chilly winter air to be able to fit inside the instrument compartment and remove four bolts holding the regulator in place.
 He swapped it with a replacement unit but was only able to get three of the bolts in place before his hands began to freeze, so the booster would have to launch with a missing bolt despite the possible safety risk posed.
 Liftoff took place at 10:04 AM local time and went flawlessly.

 Soyuz 5 was piloted by commander Boris Volynov and carried flight engineers Aleksei Yeliseyev and Yevgeny Khrunov as the crew to be transferred to Soyuz 4 for reentry.
 The mission plan contained scientific, technical, and medical-biological research, testing of spacecraft systems and design elements, docking of piloted spacecraft, and transfer of cosmonauts from one craft to another in orbit.

 Volynov remained behind on Soyuz 5, and returned to Earth in a remarkable re-entry.
 The service module of the Soyuz failed to separate after retrofire, but by that point it was too late to abort.
 While this had occurred on various Vostok and Voskhod flights, it was a much more serious problem for Volynov, as the Soyuz service module was much larger than the small retropack the earlier vehicles employed.